chanskw/business-intelligence-application-starter-kit/README.md

 * /api/articles - this endpoint is used to retrieve a list of articles from one of the top sources
 * /api/tone - this endpoint is used to send the content of an article (specified by an url) to the Alchemy Tone Analyzer

-When one of these endpoints are called, based on the query parameters provided, the Node JS application tranlates the requests to appropriate queries to the Alchemy services.
-When a response is received, the application will relay the responses back to the web-based dashboard.
+When one of these endpoints is called, based on the query parameters provided, the server tranlates the request into appropriate queries for the Alchemy services.
+When the server receives a response, it relays the responses back to the web-based dashboard.

-To get the overall sentiment, top keywords, news sources and a list of articles related to the company, the application makes use of the AlchemyData News API.
+The application makes use of the AlchemyData News API to get the overall sentiment, top keywords, news sources, and a list of articles related to the company.
 This API allows us to query for news articles from a diverse list of data sources from the last 60 days.
 In this application, the queries are designed to search for articles related to the *company* entity type.

-If you are interested in articles related to other entity type, e.g. technology, product, you can modify the application to search for a different entity type.
+If you are interested in articles related to other entity types, e.g. technology, product, you can modify the application to search for a different entity type.
 Modify the *entityQuery* function in `app.js`:

 ```js
 function entityQuery(entity) {